Lenbok/scad-keyboard-cases/redox-rev0b/README.md

-## Redox keyboard Case From Scratch
+## Redox Keyboard Case From Scratch

 I wanted to design a new case for the Redox that was inspired both by the Redox Rev1 case and the Iris, and I thought it would be nice to